TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

 For mounting our elements, we utilize the `Polaris <https://www.thorlabs.com/navigation.cfm?guide_id=2368>`_ line from Thorlabs, which are designed with long-term stability and alignment in mind.
-Each component is characterized in part by two dowell pin alignment holes to ensure subsequent mounted elements are aligned along a specific axis.
+Each component is characterized in part by two dowel pin alignment holes to ensure subsequent mounted elements are aligned along a specific axis.
 In the baseplate design, we are essentially deciding on the location for the mounting holes of the Polaris posts we're using, which is not the same as the locations of the elements themselves from Zemax.